Quantum-Cucumber/Pronouninator/CONTRIBUTING.md

 - The key of this object is arbitrary but as a general rule, should be the same as the `subjective` field.
 - The `name` field refers to how the pronoun set would be colloquially expressed, e.g. `She/Her`, or `Xe/Xem`.
 This should be in title case.
 - `singularVerbs` is a boolean referring to whether verbs should be made singular or not, e.g. `He *runs*.` vs `They *run*.`
 - `categories` defines which categories a set of pronouns should appear under.
+If you are adding a new category, please try and add multiple sets that could be placed into that category.
+- Presets should be placed in alphabetical order (by key) just for neatness.

 ## New Examples/Questions